afifnzri00/python-selenium-1/README.md

 Setup Instructions:
 Install Python and create a virtual environment.
+Install STM32 ST-LINK Utility - required to run flash.bat for programming the STM32 devices.
 Install dependencies from requirements.txt.
 Use a standalone Chrome for testing (chrome-for-test.exe) with its matching ChromeDriver, and update the code paths accordingly—no driver updates are needed.
 Run the GUI application by executing gui_10_colorbutton.py.